Tuta (email): Account deletion

-Tutanota deletes free accounts that have not been logged into for 6 months.
-According to Tutanota, this happens because of security reasons and for keeping the service free.
+Tuta deletes free accounts that have not been logged into for 6 months.
+According to Tuta, this happens because of security reasons and for keeping the service free.

-Tutanota has also been GDPR compliant since 2018.
+Tuta has also been GDPR compliant since 2018.

 Censorship

-Tutanota has been blocked in Egypt since October 2019, and blocked in Russia since February 2020 for unknown reasons (although believed to be tied to recent actions against services operating outside of the country, especially those that involve encrypted communications).
+Tuta has been blocked in Egypt since October 2019, and blocked in Russia since February 2020 for unknown reasons (although believed to be tied to actions against services operating outside of the country, especially those that involve encrypted communications).